 Purchase/Consumption Situation: This is the situation in which the purchase is being made.
 What is the context for the consumer when they are recalling a brand?

-You may not realize it but these cues are all around us.
+You may not realize it, but these cues are all around us.
 Whether we are wandering around our local supermarket or surfing the web, there are various things that we’ll see and experience that will kickstart our retrieval cues.

-Before we know it, bang, we’ll be thinking of a particular brand name without really knowing why it came to mind.
+Before we know it — bang — we’ll be thinking of a particular brand name without really knowing why it came to mind.
 And this is all down to those subconscious cues coming into play!

 Is Your Brand Focusing on Unaided Brand Awareness?

 As the saying goes, “out of sight, out of mind.”
-You need to first be in your audiences’ sight — then you need to stay there.
-Keeping a close eye on your unaided brand awareness levels is the best way to stay relevant in an overcrowded market.
+You need to first be in your audiences’ sight and mind — then you need to stay there.
+Keeping a close eye on your unaided brand awareness levels is the best way to remain relevant in an overcrowded market.